When Someone You Know Has Cancer

 - To learn more

-Basic do’s and don’ts when someone you know has cancer
+A list of basic do’s and don’ts when someone you know has cancer

 - Take your cues from the person with cancer.
 Some people are very private while others will openly talk about their illness.
 Respect the person’s need to share or their need for privacy.